Menu Close

 One big sign of SAD is feeling incredibly low on energy.
 It’s like a constant tiredness that doesn’t seem to go away, even if you’ve had a good night’s sleep.
 Everyday activities might feel like a real struggle.

-Now, your sleep patterns can get pretty wonky.
-If you have winter SAD, you might find yourself sleeping way more than usual or having a hard time getting out of bed in the morning.
+Now, your sleep patterns can get wonky.
+If you have winter SAD, you might find yourself sleeping way more than usual and having a hard time getting out of bed in the morning.
 For those with summer SAD, it’s the opposite – insomnia or frequently waking up in the middle of the night.

 Focusing on tasks or making decisions can become a real challenge.
 Heightened irritability, agitation and appetite shifts (cravings or loss) are other key symptoms.
-You might feel anxious, really down, or have a constant sense of despair.
-Self-esteem can take a hit, and you might carry around feelings of guilt or even have thoughts about harming yourself.
+You might feel anxious, really down or have a constant sense of despair.
+Self-esteem can take a hit and you might carry around feelings of guilt or even have thoughts about harming yourself.

-Causes of SAD
+Causes of seasonal affective disorder

 The exact cause of SAD is not fully understood, but several factors are believed to contribute to its development.